Shiogama shrine: History

 The construction of Shiogama Jinja dates to before the historic era.
 Per shrine legend, the Sun Goddess, Amaterasu-Omikami, specifically commanded Takemikazuchi-no-Kami and Futsunushi-no-Kami, to develop the Tōhoku area.
 A third kami, Shiotsuchi-Oji-no-Kami, guided the other two to this region.
 After their arrival, the area enjoyed a period of peace, and Shiotsuchi-Oji-no-Kami taught the local people how to make salt from sea water.
 In gratitude, a shrine was erected to the three kami.

 Shiogama Jinja appears in historical records in 820 AD, when it was given exemption from taxes.
 The shrine was appointed the ichinomiya of Mutsu Province and is named in the 927 AD Engishiki records.
 During the Heian period, the shrine received donations periodically from various Emperors, and was patronized also by local warrior clans, such as the Northern Fujiwara.
 During the Edo period, the shrine came within the territory of the Date clan of Sendai Domain.
 Starting with Date Masamune, the Date clan heavily patronized the shrine, and many of the current buildings date from the period of their rule.

-Following the Meiji restoration, with the establishment of State Shinto, the shrine was given the rank of Kokuhei Chūsha (National shrine, 2nd rank).
+After the Meiji restoration and the establishment of State Shinto, the shrine was given the rank of Kokuhei Chūsha (National shrine, 2nd rank).